-Could this be perimenopause?
+Could this be perimenopause or menopause?

 Plain language